-The Chair of the Committee will provide the complainant and Charing Primary School or the Trust with a full explanation of their decision and the reason(s) for it, in writing, within 3 school days.
+The Chair of the Committee will provide the complainant and, where relevant, the person complained about and the school or the Trust with a full explanation of their decision and the reason(s) for it, in writing, within 5 school days.
+Minutes taken at the panel hearing will be disseminated to all parties within 10 school days of such hearing taking place.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions Charing Primary School or Aquila will take to resolve the complaint.
+Where appropriate, it will include details of actions the school or Aquila will take to resolve the complaint, regardless of whether they are upheld.

-The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled by Charing Primary School.
+The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled by the school.